apache/jackrabbit-oak/doc/nodestate.md

   * Methods for accessing properties
   * Methods for accessing child nodes
+  * The `exists` method for checking whether the node exists or is accessible
   * The `builder` method for building modified states
   * The `compareAgainstBaseState` method for comparing states